juggle/resize-observer/README.md

 ## Watching different box sizes

 The latest standards allow for watching different box sizes.
 The box size option can be specified when observing an element.
-Options inlcude `border-box` `content-box` `scroll-box` `device-pixel-border-box`. `device-pixel-border-box` can only be used on a `canvas` element.
+Options inlcude `border-box`, `content-box`, `scroll-box`, `device-pixel-border-box`.

+`device-pixel-border-box` can only be used on `canvas` elements.
 ``` js
 import ResizeObserver from '@juggle/resize-observer';